EarthScope/evalresp/README.md

    * Follow instructions in INSTALL.unix

 - To build evalresp on Windows platform:
-   * Follow instructions in INSTALL.ms
+   * Follow instructions in INSTALL.win

 - For development and testing:
    * Follow instructions in tests/jenkins/README.md